2019 Australian Bicycle Summit

 International Key Note Speaker - Timothy Papandreou

 Timothy Papandreou is at the cutting edge of integrated transportation technology including autonomous vehicles.
-So you may be wondering why we’re inviting him to keynote our Australian Bicycle Summit.
+So you may be wondering why we invited him to keynote our Australian Bicycle Summit.
 However if you listen to Tim speak, you’ll soon discover that he’s a strong advocate of cycling.

 He believes that cycling, walking and public transportation need to handle at least half of all journeys and that we need to work towards that level today if autonomous vehicles are going to work effectively in future.